 Earthquake Hits Caspian Sea

-(MENAFN- Trend News Agency) BAKU, Azerbaijan, April 15.
-An earthquake has occurred in the Caspian Sea, the Earthquake Research Bureau of Azerbaijan's Republican Seismic Survey Center told Trend.
+An earthquake has occurred in the Caspian Sea, AzerNEWS reports, citing the Republican Seismological Service Center.

 The bureau noted that the magnitude of the earthquake, recorded at 06:52 (GMT +4), was 4.2.